jafeha/parabird/README.md

 * Python >= Python2.7
 * You should have Truecrypt installed, it doesen't matter if it gui or console based, both versions should work.
 * Mozilla uses 7z to pack Thunderbird for Windows, you'll need it for extracting.
+* Unfortunately we need the package dmg2img to deal with compressed dmg files

 Depedency checks are done automatically.
 The Script should exit if any Dependency won't match.